Things to do in London in 5 days

 St Paul's Cathedral

-Buying tickets to St. Paul's Cathedral is a great idea, as the cathedral is the second largest in the world, second only to St. Peter's Basilica in Rome, in terms of height and size.
+Buying tickets for St. Paul's Cathedral is a great idea, as the cathedral is the second largest in the world, second only to St. Peter's Basilica in Rome, in terms of height and size.

-If you have entered the cathedral you should not miss the climb to its exceptional dome, as well as a visit to its crypt.
+The marvellous decoration of the cathedral immediately catches the attention of all visitors.
+Particularly noteworthy are the frescoes that decorate its ceilings.
+If you have entered the cathedral you should not miss the ascent to its exceptional dome, as well as a visit to its crypt.

 When you leave the cathedral you should walk towards the Millennium Bridge, the most modern bridge in the city.

-Grab a bite to eat in Borough Market and see The Shard
+Grab a bite to eat in Borough Market

 Enter the Tower of London and discover the legend of its crows

-The Tower of London became famous for the many famous people who ended their days there, such as Anne Boleyn, Thomas More and Queen Jane Grey.
+Leaving the market, walk towards the Tower of London, a fortress with a really interesting and, at the same time, rather macabre history.
+The Tower of London was made famous by the many famous people who ended their days there, such as Anne Boleyn, Thomas More and Queen Jane Grey.

 The Tower is also famous for the legend of the ravens, the Tower's most famous inhabitants.
 This legend states that if the ravens disappear from the tower, the tower and the kingdom itself will collapse.
 To prevent that from happening, a worker named Ravenmaster is dedicated solely to guarding the birds and preventing them from escaping.